jupediaz/hashnode_blog_posts/clc0vfuod000j08mc7lqh1g5n.md

 php artisan l5-swagger:generate
 ```

-This will generate a `public/docs/api-docs.json` file containing the Swagger OpenAPI specification for our API.
+This will generate a `public/docs/api-docs.json` file containing the **Swagger OpenAPI** specification for our API.
 We can then view the documentation by visiting the `/docs` route in our Laravel application.
-This will display the Swagger UI, which allows us to interactively explore the API and try out different requests.
+This will display the **Swagger UI**, which allows us to interactively explore the API and try out different requests.

 ## **Testing the API**